sielerjm/michaelsieler/index.rst

 ------

-Hi, welcome!
-Michael, here.
+Hi, Michael here.
 The goal of this site is to provide a central space to share my `research and work experience <https://michaelsieler.com/en/latest/Experience/experience.html>`_, `projects <https://michaelsieler.com/en/latest/Projects/projects.html>`_ and `blog <https://blog.michaelsieler.com/>`_.
 Have a look around and don't hesitate to `reach out <sielerjm@oregonstate.edu>`_ to me if you'd like to collaborate on a project!

 .. image:: Media/images/Research.png
    :target: Experience/experience.html